Monika-81/Project1/README.md

 <br>

 ### **Color scheme**
 The goal of the design is to keep a clean and consistent user experience throughout the pages.
 With a light background/dark text set up and one accent color that associates the user with beer.
-The color was picked from the hero image using Chrome DevTools color dropper tool, then adjusted slightly so the text would still be readable if the image won't load.
+The color was picked from the hero image using Chrome DevTools color dropper tool, then slightly adjusted so the text would still be readable against the background if the image won't load.
 A color palette was created with the help of [Colormind](http://www.colormind.io) to work as a design foundation during the project.

-The color scheme below shows the color in hex-code but rgba was used in the css for consistency purpose.
+The color palette below shows the color in hex-code but rgba was used in the css for consistency purpose.
 <br>

 ![Color scheme](assets/images/readme/color-scheme.png)